The CSD Doctoral Cohort

 Erica Lescht is a Ph.D. student in the Department of Communicative Sciences and Disorders, under the guidance of Dr. Amanda Hampton Wray.
-She received a B.A. in Hearing and Speech Sciences and a M.A. in Speech-Language Pathology from the University of Maryland under the supervision of Dr. Nan Bernstein Ratner.
-Her primary research interests focus on language processing, memory, and attention in children who do and do not stutter.
+She received a B.A. in Hearing and Speech Sciences and an M.A. in Speech-Language Pathology from the University of Maryland under the supervision of Dr. Nan Bernstein Ratner.
+Her primary research interests focus on language processing and executive function in children who do and do not stutter.

 Gregory J. Spray, M.A., CCC-SLP

 Gregory J. Spray, M.A., CCC-SLP, is a Ph.D.
 Candidate in the Department of Communicative Sciences and Disorders at Michigan State University.
 He received his B.S. in Speech-Language Pathology and Audiology from Western Michigan University with concentrations in music, psychology, and holistic health care, and his M.A. in Communicative Sciences & Disorders from Michigan State University.

 Spray is actively involved with the Michigan Speech-Language-Hearing Association where he serves on the Executive Board as the Vice President of Membership.
 In spring 2017, he participated in the Erasmus+ Program where he studied at South West University in Blagoevgrad, Bulgaria under the supervision of Prof. Dobrinka Georgieva, Ph.D.